linkdevelopment/CircleProgress_Android/README.md

   progressCircular.setMax(100)
 ```
 #### Set inner circle background
-# This attribute used to set the background of the inner circle
+This attribute is used to set the background of the inner circle
-# its default value is transparent
+its default value is transparent
  ```xml
  app:innerCircleBackground="#ff0000"
 ```